Garrett-R16/Elevate/README.md

 ## The TVC Mount

-Although I have already designed [my own gimbaled mount](https://github.com/Garrett-R16/TVC_Mount), I wanted to try out something more simple, so I experimented with a modified version of the [K-9 TVC Gimbal Gen 2](https://www.thingiverse.com/thing:4593287).
+Although I have already designed [my own gimbaled mount](https://github.com/Garrett-R16/TVC_Mount), I wanted to try out something more simple, so I first experimented with a modified version of the [K-9 TVC Gimbal Gen 2](https://www.thingiverse.com/thing:4593287).
 See the image below.

 ![Gimbal Image 1](/Images/Gimbal/Gimbal1.png)

 After my first flight, I noticed many issues with the mount, so I decided to redesign it myself.
+I'm currently testing it and have high hopes for the next flight of Elevate.
 See below for a picture.

 ![Gimbal Image 2](/Images/Gimbal/gimbalV2.png)